4ashutosh98/auto-emails-for-referrals/README.md

 python main.py --precheck
 ```

-This checks that `credentials.json` and `token.json` exist, scopes are present, and Gmail profile is reachable.
+This calls `referrals.run.run_precheck`, which verifies that `credentials.json` and `token.json` exist, scopes are present, and Gmail profile access succeeds.
+The same preflight is also used by GitHub Actions and the `token-health-check.yml` workflow.

 6) Send a test